Negri History, Family Crest & Coats of Arms

 Negri Settlers in United States in the 19th Century

-- Angelo Negri, aged 45, who emigrated to the United States, in 1893
+- Angelo Negri, aged 45, who immigrated to the United States, in 1893

 - Angela Negri, aged 21, who landed in America, in 1896

-- Antonio Negri, aged 7, who emigrated to the United States, in 1896
+- Antonio Negri, aged 7, who immigrated to the United States, in 1896

 Negri Settlers in United States in the 20th Century